Raees1Malik/password-security-tool/README.md

-3) Username enumeration — an incorrect username doesn't currently count against the login attempt limit, so usernames could be brute-forced separately from password.
+3)Username enumeration — an incorrect username doesn't currently count against the login attempt limit, so usernames could be brute-forced separately from password.